wtraylor/modular_megafauna_model/docs/model.md

 This neglects any other effects on the digestibility, like interactions of different forages or effects of the individual animal on the digestibility.
 Digestibility is best measured *in vivo* in the rumen of a living ruminant, but there exist various indirect methods with reliable conversions.
 For an overview see Minson (1990) \cite minson1990forage and McDonald (2010) \cite mcdonald2010animal.
-Formulas in the megafauna model assume *in vivo* digestibility.
+In order to precisely define the model interface: Formulas in the megafauna model assume *in vivo* digestibility of livestock ruminants.

 Research has focused mainly on the digestion of ruminant livestock, and so the megafauna model works primarily with the well-established formulas for ruminants.
 Digestibility is also defined for ruminants.